icecube/icetray-public/docs/general/complete_testing_guide.rst

 The test data is downloaded from the svn repository https://code.icecube.wisc.edu/test-data/trunk/.
 When you write tests which need need additional test data please commit it to this repository.

+Please see the `README <https://code.icecube.wisc.edu/test-data/trunk/README>`_ for instructions on how to commit new test data to the repository.